What is Transaction Risk?

-These risks are usually synced with credit risk and market risk which are centralized, in order to institute and administer command over the entire structure of risk operations.
-There may not be a general consensus in terms of who in the organization assumes the job of determining transactional risk, however, most commonly a country risk committee or credit department does the task.
+These risks are usually synced with credit risk and market risk, which are centralized to institute and administer command over the entire structure of risk operations.
+There may not be a consensus in terms of who in the organization assumes the job of determining transactional risk; however, most commonly, a country risk committee or credit department does the task.

-Banks normally assign a country rating that encompasses all types of risk including currency lending, locally as well as abroad.
-Important to note is that these ratings especially ‘transactional risk rating’ go a long way in determining a cap and exposure limits every market deserves, keeping in mind the companies policies.
+Banks typically assign a country rating that encompasses all types of risk, including currency lending, locally and abroad.
+Important to note is that these ratings, especially ‘transactional risk rating,’ go a long way in determining a cap and exposure limits every market deserves, keeping in mind the companies policies.